fire-h0und/the-keyboard-design-checklist/README.md

 ### Safe keys
 When you want to "wake" the computer or interrupt it's idle state but not interrupt it's current task of focus point you seek what's called a "safe key".

-Unlike "any key", a key that is expected to be pressed and wichever key is pressed the iput will be disregarded, a "safe key" is such a key that aside it will be detected by the OS (some keys are not detected if pressed alone or once - it's by design) won't result, preferably in a undesired action, ideally just none at all.
+Unlike "any key", a key that is expected to be pressed and wichever key is pressed the input will be disregarded, a "safe key" is such a key that aside it will be detected by the OS (some keys are not detected if pressed alone or once - it's by design) won't result, preferably in a undesired action, ideally just none at all.

 One of such keys is the **Control** key, the others are **Alt** and **Caps lock**.
 The later has to be pressed an odd number of times to have absolutely no effect, but the odd presses ought to toggle the LED on the keyboard - if this fails to happen it usually is an unintrusive troubelshooting sign.